-With the release of this new product from our current vendor in April of 2016 and after a review of the product offering and feature roadmap the college decided to sign on as an early adopter.
+With the release of this new product from our current vendor in April of 2016 and after a review of the product offering and feature roadmap the university decided to sign on as an early adopter.
 Being an early adopter allows us to both bring new online features to our students, faculty and staff sooner and to influence the product’s features early on.
 Beyond being fully web-based and mobile-ready the product has the ability to automate current paper processes into fully online processes improving the experience and efficiency for everyone.
 The product also has an integrated degree audit which was identified as a key tool needed to help our students succeed in the 2015 500+ Ideas to Improve Student Success.
-This project will update the college’s core information systems to provide a platform for students, faculty and staff for the next 10 years.
+This project will update the university’s core information systems to provide a platform for students, faculty and staff for the next 10 years.

 Many many people are involved in this project but the project steering committee is the leading body.
 If you have any questions about the project feel free to reach out to anyone on this committee.

 |Paul Raymond||Student Financial Services|